Pragyark15/Mood-based-book-recommendation-system/README.md

-# 📚 Mood-Based Book Recommendation System
+# 📚 Mood-Based Book Recommendation System using AI

 A smart recommendation system that suggests books to users based on their current **mood** using sentiment analysis or mood selection.
 The system aims to personalize reading experiences by connecting emotions with literature.